 Day 4: Exploring the Tarangire Wilderness

 Oliver's Camp has an exciting array of activities for all ages.
 This morning, children can set off with a guide on their own to learn bush skills such as tracking and species identification, how to make a fire without matches, how to make a toothbrush from a twig, and how to find their way in the bush without a compass.
 When they return, they can learn to make bread from scratch and bake it in a pot over the campfire, supervised by the camp chef.
 Adults and older kids may opt for a 4x4 game drive farther afield, looking for elephant, buffalo, lion, cheetah and more.
 Your guide is a savvy tracker and almost always knows just where to spot wildlife.
-You may also wish to take a guided bush walk with a safari guide to unveil surprises at eye level that are often missed from a vehicle.
 Meal options may include a bush breakfast after a sunrise wildlife drive, a picnic lunch in beneath a baobab tree, and sundowner cocktails before returning to camp for a sumptuous dinner.
-Night drives offer a thrilling opportunity to observe nocturnal wildlife, including predators on the hunt.
+Optional activities (available at an additional cost) include a guided bush walk to unveil surprises at eye level that are often missed from a vehicle, and night drives, which offer a thrilling opportunity to observe nocturnal wildlife, including predators on the hunt.

 Day 5: Tarangire / Karatu—Cultural Encounters